jeffreyadams/atlasofliegroups-docs/tutorial/video_2B/minimal_principal_sp4r.rst

 This is the biggest composition series.
 It is the most reducible principal series, which you can detect by its tau invariant.

-On the other hand the empty tau invariant says that the representation is irreducible::
+On the other hand the empty tau invariant says that the corresponding representation is irreducible::

    atlas> p:ps[2]